Dallinger/Dallinger/docs/source/configuration.rst

     to finish that you'd expect a user to take in the worst case.

 ``base_payment``
     The amount of US dollars to pay for completion of the experiment.
-The higher this is the easier it will be to attract workers.
+The higher this is, the easier it will be to attract workers.